 EU Health Certificate

-For the purpose of further movements within the EU, this certificate will be valid for a total of four months from the date of issue or until the date of expiration of the rabies vaccination, whichever date is earlier.
+- For the purpose of further movements within the EU, it is valid for up to four months from the date of issue.

 - Microchip Implantation Record

 - Airline Health Certificate

 Make sure to check with your vet if they have these forms in stock.
 The international health certificate should be completed by your vet within 10 days of departure.

 - However, the timeframe for this changes in the context of a commercial move.
 Please read below for more information on the 5-day rule and commercial move requirements.

 The 5-Day Rule (and more)